 Is well served with two good supermarkets, several pubs serving food as well as take-aways, two excellent coffee shops as well as other small shops.
 Borth is famous for its Blue Flag beach and dunes.
-The Animalarium is a popular attraction especially for children and there is a play area by the village hall.
+There is a play area by the village hall.
 Borth is also noted for its Carnival week in August.

 Borth is an ideal base from which you can visit a wide area of outstanding natural beauty.
 To the North you are a few miles away from the Snowdonia National Park area and towns such as Machynlleth with its street market, Aberdyfi, Tywyn and Tal-y-Llyn narrow Gauge Railway.
 To the South there is the picturesque town and harbour of Aberaeron and a host of secluded sandy bays.
 While in the immediate area - Aberystwyth with its facilities is the major town and the starting point of the Devils Bridge Narrow Gauge Railway.
 Home of the National Library of Wales and the camera Obscure on Constitution Hill.

 Other places to visit include Corris Craft Centre/King Arthur’s Labyrinth, The Centre Of Alternative Technology, RSPB Nature Reserve at Ynys-Hir, Lead and Silver Mines, Nant-yr-Arian Forest Centre for walks, cycling and seeing Red Kites.

 Young children can have a whale of a time at the Soft Play area at the Aberystwyth Leisure Centre and Glan-y-Mor Leisure Park at Clarach Bay.